dbones-labs/laters/documentation/processing/job-handler.md

 outline: deep
 ---

-# Job Handler
+# Job Handler.

-This is the machanism in which we apply logic for Job Types (the logic which handles the Job)
+This is the mechanism in which we apply logic for Job Types (the logic which handles the Job)

 > [!NOTE]
 > `Laters` uses the Job Type in order to select the correct handler.
 And you should consider using 1 Handler per Job Type.

-## Implementing
+## Implementing.

-If a job of Type `Hello`, as been queued up to be processed
+If a job of Type `Hello`, has been queued up to be processed

-each action has a few things you need to todo in order to apply logic while processing jobs.
+each action has a few things you need to consider to apply logic while processing jobs.

 - 1️⃣ - implement the `IJobHandler<T>` interface, where `<T>` is the Job Type
 - 2️⃣ - dependency injection
 - 3️⃣ - implement `Execute`, which takes in 2 objects
-  - `context` - this is the job that is being processed any any addition context.
+  - `context` - this is the job that is being processed any any additional context.

 ```csharp
 using Laters.ClientProcessing;